NoosWare/noos-api-cpp/README.md

 [lib BOOST](http://www.boost.org) and [C++ STL](https://en.wikipedia.org/wiki/Standard_Template_Library).

 It uses asynchronous execution, inspired (and supported) by BOOST ASIO.
-It has been designed this way on purpose: you can send one or many *jobs* (e.g., service calls) to the cloud platform, and in the meantime keep the Robot busy with other local processing.
+It has been designed this way on purpose: you can send one or many *queries* (e.g., service calls) to the cloud platform, and in the meantime keep the Robot busy with other local processing.

-This enables you to write both asynchronous and multithreading robot controllers, by *daisy-chanining* delegates via subsequent callbacks.
+This enables you to write both asynchronous and multithreaded robot controllers, by *daisy-chanining* delegates via subsequent callbacks.

 All callback schemes use the `std::function` therefore you can pass